69Alpha69/GLYtool/README.md

-# MD Simulation Free-State Analysis
+# GLYtool (beta version)
+Project created to provide valuable rapid analysis tools in the field of glycoscience.
+The project consists of several Jupiter Notebook.
+This allows the analyses to be reproduced, executed on any operating system and made simple for all users, even those with less experience.
+The project is currently under development, so please be kind and notify me of any errors :)
 This notebook provides an interactive workflow for the analysis of free-state molecular dynamics (MD) simulations, focusing on the calculation of Root Mean Square Deviation (RMSD) and sampling of glycosidic torsion angles.

 ## 📂 Repository Structure

-- `FreeSimGlY.ipynb`
+- `FreeSimGLY.ipynb`
-  Main notebook for data import, format conversion, RMSD analysis, and glycosidic angle sampling.
+  Main notebook for free-state molecular dynamic simulations, composed by format conversion, RMSD and RMSF analysis, glycosidic angle sampling and clusterization of poses obtained.
-- `trajectory.xtc` (generated)
+- `BoundSimGLY.ipynb`
-  Trajectory file obtained from the conversion of a multimodel PDB file.
+  Coming soon
-- `analysis_results/` (generated)
+- `Requirements.txt`
-  Folder containing the analysis results (plots, PDFs, raw data, etc.).
+  File to easy-to-install requirement dependencies.

 ## 🛠️ Requirements